 What does freedom sound like to you?
 Maybe it sounds something like “Searchin,’” one of several remarkable originals from the singer Jazzmeia Horn.
 The song begins with a countoff— the brusque snap of fingers, the rolling cadence of Horn’s one, two, one-two…!— and at first blush the sheer speed of it might strike you as a headfake.
 But she’s not pulling your leg: For just over three minutes, Horn leads her five-piece jazz combo barreling down a swaying highwire, maintaining poise and precision even at breakneck velocity.
 Clamorous drum fills and the insistent pulse of the upright bass remind you just how close to chaos the whole thing is, but Horn sustains model unflappability; she is clean and clear even as she alternates between crisply-enunciated lyrics and frenzied scatting.
 It’s singing of such athleticism, an Olympic medal feels just as appropriate as a Grammy; either way, she doesn’t break a sweat.

-It’s tempting to assume she was born for this, but actually, the achievement of Love and Liberation isn’t quite as starcrossed as the singer’s name might indicate.
+It’s tempting to assume she was born for this, but actually, the singer’s genre bona fides aren’t quite as starcrossed as her name suggests.
 Horn grew up in the gospel tradition, and her jazz destiny didn’t come knocking until she was in her late teens.
 An encounter with the Sarah Vaughan songbook sent her deep down the rabbit hole, and like many converts, Horn made up for lost time, immersing herself in the holy writ of singers like Betty Carter and Nancy Wilson.

-Horn boasts high-level technical proficiency, bringing to fruition all the lessons she learned from those vaunted singers of the past: bright countenance, regal bearing, command over the low embers of the blues as well as the cheerful effervescence of swing.
-And with Love and Liberation, she has assembled an album that largely plays by the idiom’s established rules: Mostly penned by Horn and recorded in warm, analog allure with her regular band, it’s an album that almost sounds like it could have been cut at the Village Vanguard in the late 60s, or released on any jazz imprint in the decades sense.
+On Love and Liberation, she boasts high-level technical proficiency, bringing to fruition all the lessons she learned from those vaunted singers of the past: bright countenance, regal bearing, command over the low embers of the blues as well as the cheerful effervescence of swing.
+It’s an album that more or less plays by the idiom’s established rules: Largely penned by Horn and recorded in warm, analog allure with her regular band, Love and Liberation sounds like it could have been cut at the Village Vanguard in the late 60s, or released on any jazz imprint in the decades sense.
 There are no obvious feints toward modernity, no fourth-wall-breaking attempts to redefine what a vocal jazz album can be.
-Yet within a closed system, Horn asserts her right to rearrange the furniture, slap a new coat of paint on the walls, and declare the whole thing to be hers alone.
-What she exhibits is freedom, not anarchy, and it’s more impressive for how it flourishes in symbiosis with her chosen orthodoxy.
+Yet within a closed system, Horn asserts her right to rearrange the furniture, slap a new coat of paint on the walls, and claim the whole of it as her domain.
+She’s a freedom-fighter but not an anarchist, and the record is all the more impressive for how it flourishes in symbiosis with her chosen orthodoxy.

 You can hear, for example, how she experiments with acceptable speed limits, not just with the blazing momentum of “Searchin’” but also with the metronome pulse of “Time.”
 Here, the singer pleads with a jittery paramour to slow his roll and give her some room to breath; Horn delivers her lyrics in soft spoken-word, as though leading zen meditation, and the band relaxes into a steady, clockwork gait.
 It’s not the album’s only track to suggest poetic recitation as a tool in the jazz singer’s toolbox: In “Only You,” a spoken a capella duet, Horn and her drummer Jamison Ross voice two lovers weaving in and out of sync with each other, their criss-crossing lines of dialogue suggestive that harmony isn’t supposed to look like uniformity.
 It’s a story of romance as two overlapping truths, and a word-picture of what it means to be both an individual and part of a unit.